mandanasmi/blicket-text-game/README.md

 # Nexiom Text Game

-A text-based interactive experiment for understanding causal reasoning through the Nexiom detector paradigm.
+A text-based interactive experiment for understanding causal reasoning through the Nexiom machine paradigm.
 Participants interact with a machine that activates based on specific rules, and their learning process is tracked in real-time.

 ## Overview